-Share plans that are always up to date: Your audience needs an up to date roadmap, and not have and old version stuck in an inbox somewhere.
+Share plans that are always up to date: Your audience needs an up to date roadmap, and not have an old version stuck in an inbox somewhere.

 Strategically Helpful: The best roadmapping tools include prioritization tools.
-The tool helps you think remove bias from your decision making, so that you can most effective route toward your shared company vision.
+The tool helps you think to remove bias from your decision making, so that you can the most effective route toward your shared company vision.

-Creating a prioritisation roadmap is simple with airfocus.
+Creating a prioritization roadmap is simple with airfocus.

 Start by selecting one of our roadmap templates.
 We offer pre-built templates that fully adjustable and built on proven decision-making and roadmapping methods.
 All our templates are fully customizable.
 Adapt them to your needs if required.
 You can do that right in the beginning or later on.

 Add your Projects, features, and initiatives manually or import them from your existing tools.